-As of December 31, 2013, we accrued \$19.5 million in damages and other litigation-related costs related to this case, of which \$1.3 million was included in provision for litigation, net (cost of goods sold, due to a write off of certain inventory which will not be sold due to the verdict) and \$18.2 million was included in provision for litigation, net (operating expense).
-During the three months ended March 31, 2014, we accrued an additional \$0.5 million in interest included in provision for litigation, net related to this litigation.
+As of December 31, 2013, we accrued \$19.5 million in damages and other litigation-related costs related to this case, of which \$1.3 million was included in provision for litigation - cost of goods sold (due to a write off of certain inventory which will not be sold due to the verdict) and \$18.2 million was included in provision for litigation (operating expense).
+During the six months ended June 30, 2014, we accrued an additional \$0.5 million in interest included in provision for litigation related to this litigation.